 Pic: To be honest, it’s just a fancy pyramid image I found in a Google search that’s vaguely reminiscent of the idea of pyramid power and sacred geometry

 So we’re in the midst of a worldwide pandemic right now (COVID-19), and each country and provinces/states within countries are trying to manage it and respond to it in different ways.
 Some more effectively than others.
 British Columbia, where I live, has declared a state of emergency and with that comes many restrictions.
 Many non-essential stores are closed.
 People are strongly encouraged to stay inside their homes unless they have to get groceries or medication, and if you do go out you have to socially distance yourself (keep 2 metres away from everyone else).
 Gatherings of more than 50 people are banned.
 Restaurants have been ordered to shut down their in-restaurant dining areas and can only service customers with take-out/drive-thrus.
 Liquor stores, however, are allowed to remain open.
-And since liquor stores are staying open and people are being told to stay inside, I have an idea of what many will be doing to pass the time.
-So since you’re probably going to be drinking a lot of it, let’s talk about wine for a moment.
+And since liquor stores are staying open and I’m home for the time being, it’s an opportunity to try a wine I’ve been recommended.
+So let’s talk about wine for a moment.
 Or, more specifically, a winery in southern B.C.

 Outside of Egypt, a few appropriated Egyptian-style pyramids exist.
 If you’ve read my blog post about the 3rd and 4th episodes of Blood and Treasure, then you’ve already seen me talk about the Tomb of Cestius, a pyramid tomb built in Rome just over 2000 years ago.
 In 1991 in Memphis, Tennessee, the Memphis pyramid was opened, intended to be an entertainment complex inside of a building that was a 2/3 scale of the Giza pyramids (though only one pyramid was built).
 And in 1997, the Summerhill Pyramid in Kelowna, British Columbia, opened its doors.